 Medicare covers only three 2D Ante-Natal Ultrasound scans during each pregnancy.
 My Consultations are covered as a Bulk Bill Medicare Claim, but not the captured images on Ultrasound.
 Cost of images are determined by the Package selected.

 During my Consultations I include a standard 10 minute 2D Boutique scan to determine the minimum of a Fetal Heart Rate.
 This scan is however not intended for diagnostic purposes.

 Q11.
 Could I purchase a Boutique Ultrasound Voucher for a Mother-to-be?

 Absolutely!
 This is a very special gift-idea for parents who’ll cherish every moment and keepsakes obtained from this experience.

 The gift voucher could be combined with a special occasion or used as a stand-alone private consultation.
 Choose from the list of Packages and Fees, and Contact me for ideas and a booking.

 Q12.
 What if I decide against having an Ultrasound during my Midwife consultation?

 a.
-In-Room Consultations: Cairns – Monday to Saturday.
+In-Practice Consultations: Cairns, Mount Sheridan – Monday to Saturday.
 (The address will be confirmed upon booking)

 © Midwifems.
 All rights reserved.
 Privacy Statement & Disclaimer.